Last Updated on

 - Boundary Street Markets – if you are not heading over to Brisbane Night Market, visit the smaller Boundary Street Market in the West End.
 Sample the best ethnic food while sitting at one of the big patio tables.
 The market opens every Friday and Saturday from 4-10 pm.

 - Eat Street Northshore – you may want to browse through all the food stalls before you buy anything.
 There is a lot to choose from!
-It is also an excellent venue to listen to live music as there are several stages in the market.
+It is also one of the best things to do in Brisbane at night as the venue has several stages for live music.
 The huge market opens every Friday and Saturday from 4-10 pm and Sunday from 12-8 pm.
 And it costs $3AUD to enter the market.

 12. Try a local specialty: Moreton Bay Bug